MinpuKang/s2/README.md

 -----------------------------------

-Nodes info can be updated into file:<ome>/nodes
+Nodes info can be updated into file:nodes

 Format in the file:node_name,ip,user,password,port